qizhongzhi/library_room/README.md

 Add room with corresponding room number, building and size
 Book room
 Book room on behalf of others
-Delete everyons's booking reservation
+Delete other's booking reservation
-View the everyons's booking history of a room
+View the other's booking history of a room
 Delete a room from the system
+View the future reservations for a particular room (with booking account name)

 2. Admin:
 Edit and view his/her account and profile
-Edit and delete everyone's account and profile except herself/himself and preconfigured admin
-Add new library member or adimins while logging in
+Edit and delete everyone's account and profile except preconfigured admin Add new library member or adimins while logging in
 View everyone's profile
 Add room with corresponding room number, building and size
 Book room
 Book room on behalf of others
-Delete everyons's booking reservation
+Delete other's booking reservation
-View the everyons's booking history of a room
+View the other's booking history of a room
 Delete a room from the system
+View the future reservations for a particular room (with booking account name)

 3. Library Member:
-Edit, view and delete his/her account and profile
+Edit, view and delete only his/her account and profile
-View everyone's profile
 Book room
-Delete his/her booking reservation
+Delete only his/her booking reservation
-View the his/her booking history of a room
+View the only his/her booking history of a room
+View the future reservations for a particular room (without booking account name)